vedanthanekar45/flowjs-docs/getting-started/introduction.md

 ## Overview

-Creating interactive 3D content for the web often requires developers to manually export models from Blender, import them into Three.js, and configure materials, lighting, and environments.
+Creating interactive 3D content for the web often requires developers to manually export models from 3D softwares like Blender or Cinema4D, import them into Three.js, and configure materials, lighting, and environments.

 This process can be time consuming because of separate setups for each component and also error-prone due to the complex and verbose nature of Three.js syntax, which requires complete understanding of the 3D scene structure and components.